Milan Aćimović: World War II

 In April 1941, Reinhard Heydrich came to Belgrade and gave instructions to find loyal collaborators among Serbs and to rely on high police officers Milan Aćimović and Dragi Jovanović, with whom Heydrich already worked with.
 Besides Aćimović and Jovanović, German politics was supported by Dimitrije Ljotić, leader of the organisation Zbor.
 The Germans preferred Aćimović over Ljotić, as he was a security expert and was not ideologically burdened like Ljotić.
 The Commissioner Government was formed by the end of April by the decision of Harald Turner and Helmuth Förster with Aćimović as President of Government and Commissioner of Interior.
 The government did not even have the status of Quisling government, but rather of an auxiliary organisation to the German military administration of the Military Commander in Serbia.
 Aćimović tried to maintain the existing state apparatus, but he had to replace officials who were not Serbs or who had left the country, as well as firing those suspected of being anti-German.
 On 13 July 1941, he ordered a decree to arrest family members of communists on the run, specifically wives and sons over 16, or if they did not have children, fathers and brothers younger than 60 only if they live together.
-Aćimović stayed in this position until August of 1941, when the government was taken over by Milan Nedić.
+Aćimović stayed in this position until August 1941, when the government was taken over by Milan Nedić.
 The Germans who were unhappy with unrest in Serbia realised that the Commissioner Government was unpopular with the people and without any authority.
 The government was also divided between supporters of Ljotić and former allies of Milan Stojadinović, led by Aćimović himself.
 The Commissioner Government collapsed after Ljotić withdrew two of his ministers from the government.
 However, Aćimović entered Nedić's government as minister of interior.

 As both head of Commissioner Government and as Minister of Interior in Nedić's government, Aćimović maintained relations with Draža Mihailović's movement.
 Even though he knew about the Belgrade branch of Mihailović's movement, he did not take any actions against them.
-In December of 1941 he warned Mihailović about the upcoming operation against him.
+In December 1941 he warned Mihailović about the upcoming operation against him.
 The Germans found out about this contact, which put Nedić in a difficult position.
 Nedić succeeded in convincing the Germans that he knew nothing and banned Aćimović from meddling in the Mihailović issue.
 Aćimović was replaced by Tanasije Dinić as Interior Minister on 10 November 1942 because of his connections to the Chetniks, whom the Germans did not yet consider necessary or reliable allies in the fight against the Yugoslav Partisans.

 After the expulsion of Germans from Serbia in October 1944, Aćimović became a connection between the German envoy for the Balkans Hermann Neubacher and Mihailović.
 For that purpose he came to Mihailović's headquarters while he was in Bosnia.
 He died in the Battle of Zelengora while he was retreating from the partisans with the Chetniks.